eProsima/Integration-Service-docs/docs/installation_manual/external_dep.rst

 ============

 In this page, we provide a list of the dependencies required for an *Integration Service* instance to function.
-To do so, we distinguish between the dependencies of the core and those of the *System Handles*.
+To do so, we distinguish between the dependencies of the *Integration Service Core* and those of the *System Handles*.

 .. _core_deps: